Sugarc0de/Sugarc0de.github.io/_posts/2019-07-06-NLP-sentiment.md

     <img src="/images/2_blog/9_.jpg" width="500">

-2. Dealing with negation words is hard.
+Second, dealing with negation words is hard.
 In English, words such as “not”, “but”, can appear anywhere in the sentence and change the sentiment of the entire sentence.
 Same rule applies to Chinese.

 Instead, I found a GitHub repo with manually labeled text from human-computer conversational logs.
 The author classified each segmented sentence either positive or negative.
 11577 labeled instances!
 That must have taken lots of manpower.